 Gifts may also be made online.
-Gifts may remain non-directed, allowing the funds to be used in our area of greatest need or they may be directed to a specific usage such as funding an existing endowed scholarship.
-However, directed gifts are commonly reserved for larger amounts over $500 due to the administrative costs associated with them.
+Gifts may remain non-directed (as is the case with gifts to the Falcon Fund), allowing the funds to be used in our area of greatest need or they may be directed to a specific usage such as funding an existing program or endowed scholarship.

-Call the Friends University Advancement Office at 316-295-5803 with questions about how your gift of cash can be best used toward our important mission.
+Call the Friends University Advancement Office at 316-295-5815 with questions about how your gift can be best used toward our important mission.

 Gifts of Stock

 The best and easiest way of making a gift of stock to Friends University is by DTC electronic transfer via your broker or banker (gift agent).

 Direct your broker to transfer your shares to Friends University via our broker, State Street Bank & Trust.
 You will need to provide the following information:

 State Street Bank & Trust Co

 Shane D. Woods, Client Operations Manager, Sr. Associate